Bad Breath Detector

 Further, most toothpastes purchased in department stores and pharmacies contain a surfactant called sodium lauryl sulfate, a foaming agent used in cleaning products to give consumers the impression that the solution is "working" to perform what is was intended to do.
 SLS encourages anaerobic bacterial growth because it sloughs tissue from the inside of cheeks and gums, creating more mouth debris on which bacteria feed.
 In addition, SLS has been correlated with exacerbating canker sores.

 In response to an effective treatment plan for bad breath, Dr. Harold Katz created his highly successful line of TheraBreath Oral Hygiene products.
-TheraBreath offers mouthwashes, toothpastes, rinses, sprays, gum and even tonsil stone removal kits that do not contain alcohol, SLS or other caustic ingredients that contribute to bad breath.
+TheraBreath offers mouthwashes, toothpaste, gum and lozenges that do not contain alcohol, SLS or other caustic ingredients that contribute to bad breath.

 With the ability to oxygenate and increase saliva flow due to a special ingredient called OXYD-8, TheraBreath Oral Hygiene products have been eliminating halitosis in millions of users for over ten years who also experience the additional benefits of improved self-esteem and a healthier, fresher mouth.